K1TTYBLACK/WalkaboutMiniGolf-Unlocker/README.md

 ## ⚠️ Warning

-- **Finding balls and completing foxhunts are more enjoyable than using this program.**
+- **Finding balls and completing foxhunts are more enjoyable than using this app.**
-- This program does **not** unlock paid courses.
+- This app does **not** unlock paid courses.
 - Ensure to backup your data
 - Use at your own risk; this application may violate game terms of service.
 - This project is for educational purposes only.
-- **This program will also unlock secret putters as well as future balls & putters**
+- **This app will also unlock secret putters as well as future balls & putters**
 - **Tested on game version 5.6 (build 37174) for Meta Quest Standalone**

 ## 📂 Download